 Satellite registration is a set of voter’s registration activities conducted at special satellite registration offices in every barangay in the Philippines.
-The special satellite office for COMELEC registration could be a barangay hall, commercial establishment, school, or a public place within the city or town.
+The special satellite office for COMELEC registration could be a barangay hall, commercial establishment, school, university, covered court, gymnasium, or a public place within the city or town.
 As such, COMELEC satellite registration ensures that more Filipinos will register as voters.

 When you move to a different location, you should apply for the transfer of your registration record at the local COMELEC office in your new place of residence.
 In doing so, you won’t have to travel far to get to your former city or town every election period.